marcusanthonylorenzo/open-ai-chatbot/README.md

 - ~To view tests via Jest, in your CLI type `npm run test`.~ (I do use Jest every so often.
 However, in this project I will exclude tests.)

 #### Known Bugs:
-* new line errors with API response.text (Proposed solution: pending)
 * resizing scaling can be unresponsive to window size.
 (Proposed solution: set media queries)
 * scroll delay not matching output if click event in rapid succession (Proposed solution: disable button until response has been parsed)